Labs

 As the initial generation time shrunk from minutes to seconds, the product's intent changed, guiding the UI's design.

-A simplified mobile environment now successfully serves quick breakdowns, while still able to flex to deeper explanations.
+now successfully serves quick breakdowns, while still able to flex to deeper explanations.